Nun (biblical figure): Biblical context

 Nun grew up in and may have lived his entire life in the Israelites' Egyptian captivity, where the Egyptians "made life bitter for them with harsh labor at mortar and bricks and with all sorts of tasks in the field".
 In Aramaic, "nun" means "fish".
 Thus the Midrash tells: "[T]he son of him whose name was as the name of a fish would lead them [the Israelites] into the land" (Genesis Rabba 97:3).
+In ancient Egypt (where Joshua “son of Nun” was born) Nun referred to the primordial watery abyss out of which the Pharaonic solar deity (‘Ra’) arose.